riyans98/samta/docs/API_ENDPOINTS.md

 **Authentication**: Required (JWT)

 **Description**: Record judgment and complete a case.
-District Magistrate only at stage 7.
+District Collector/DM/SJO only at stage 7.

 **Path Parameters**:
 - `case_no` (integer) — Case number